Parrot crossbill

 The parrot crossbill (Loxia pytyopsittacus) is a small passerine bird in the finch family Fringillidae.
 It breeds in pine forests in northern and northeastern Europe.

 Taxonomy

-The parrot crossbill was formerly described in 1793 by the German naturalist Moritz Balthasar Borkhausen under the binomial name Loxia pytyopsittacus.
+The parrot crossbill was formally described in 1793 by the German naturalist Moritz Balthasar Borkhausen under the binomial name Loxia pytyopsittacus.
 The type locality was designated as Sweden by Ernst Hartert.

 The species is monotypic: no subspecies are recognised.
 The genus name Loxia is from Ancient Greek loxos meaning "crosswise"; the specific epithet pytyopsittacus combines pitus, pituos meaning "pine" with psittakos meaning "parrot.
 The crossbills are characterised by the mandibles crossing at their tips, which gives the group its English name.

 Some pine-feeding populations currently assigned to red crossbill in southern Europe may possibly be better referred to either this species or alternatively to new species in their own right, but as yet, research into them is still at a very early stage.